 This audience would become your minimal viable audience.

 If I understand correctly the expression “Attain a Minimum Viable Audience (MVA)”, means to focus on first building an audience through content creation and education.

-The purpose of creating engaging content is to learn what people’s pain points are.
+Creating engaging content aims to learn what people's pain points are.

-By communicating with your audience you learn who they are, what their problems are and more importantly the solutions they are looking for.
+By communicating with your audience you learn who they are, their problems, and more importantly the solutions they are looking for.

 This stage helps you better understand your audience and guides, you towards building a product they would be very happy to buy from you.